westial/karatemeter/README.md

 #### Control Box ####

-The Control Box contains the hardware.
-Do not hit this box, it is made with a high level of protection against humidity, hard movements and vibration, but it is not made as resistant as the Sensor.
+The Control Box contains most of the hardware.
+This box is not as resistant as the Sensor, handle it carefully.

-The Control Box has the switch for powering on and off, the display and the settings control panel as well.
+The Control Box has the switch for powering on and off, the OLED display and the settings control panel as well.

 ![Ctrl.
 Box Schema](doc/img/ctrlbox.png)